GanLay20/maze-pathfinding-algorithms/README.md

 ![A-star solution](images/a-star.png)

 When a maze contains multiple routes with the same cost, two optimal algorithms may return different routes.
-Equal route cost—not necessarily identical footprints—is the important correctness condition.
+Equal route cost, rather than identical footprints, is the important correctness condition.

 ## Project Structure